 YMMV: Harry Potter and the Goblet of Fire

 "Funny Aneurysm" Moment: Ron notes at the end of "House Elf Liberation Front" that 'Percy wouldn't recognise a joke if it danced naked in front of him, wearing Dobby's tea cosy'.
-Cut to Deathly Hallows where Percy shows he does recognise and can tell a joke and immediately after Fred is killed.
+Cut to Deathly Hallows where Percy shows he does recognise and can tell a joke right before Fred is killed.

 Hilarious in Hindsight: After the First Task, when Madam Pomfrey, the school nurse, is attending to the Champions' wounds, she exclaims, "Dragons! ...Last year dementors, this year dragons, what are they going to bring into this school next?"
 Fans all know by now that the next year would see something far worse enter the grounds of Hogwarts School: Professor Umbridge as The Tyrant Taking The Helm.